“You should get a scarf for winter… Oh, wait, you don’t really have a neck.”

 Wednesday, October 7, 2015

-Anna and myself went to a taping of the Maury show a few weeks ago and I knew one of the episodes that we saw was going to be on, so I recorded it.
+Anna and myself went to a taping of Maury a few weeks ago and I knew one of the episodes that we saw was going to be on, so I recorded it.
 We got a little more than we bargained for:

 Saturday, October 10, 2015